 Year 2 (2012) The Determinants of Health for Children and Young People

-Year 3 (2013) Children and Young People with Chronic Conditions and Disabilities
+Year 3 (2013) The Health of Children with Chronic Conditions and Disabilities in the Northern

 In addition to reviewing some of the determinants shaping children and young people’s health and wellbeing, this report aims to assist District Health Board (DHB)staff to consider the roles other agencies play in influencing child and youth health outcomes.
 Further, it aims to assist those working locally, to utilise all of the available evidence when developing programmes and interventions to address child and youth health need.

 NOTE: Children and young people make up approximately 1/3 of the Northland population and an understanding of the factors that contribute to their wellbeing is vital, not only for ensuring the health status of the current generation of Northland children and young people, but also for ensuring the ongoing health of the Northland population, as each successive birth cohort grows into maturity.

 These reports were commissioned by Northland DHB and completed by The Paediatric Society of New Zealand.
 Years 2005-2007 were the first series which explores the health status of children and young people in the Northland Region.
 The 2008 report is the first of three reports in the second series.

 NOTE: This is the 3rd report in the second series of reports completed by the Paediatric Society of New Zealand for Northland DHB.
 The focus for the 2010 report was children and young people with Chronic Conditions and Disabilities.

 Chief Executive - business expenses, gifts and hospitality from:

 NOTE: The district strategic plan is no longer required following the amendment of the Public Health and Disability Act 2000 in 2011.
 The accountability document that replaces it is the Northern Regional Health Plan (NRHP), being compiled for the first time for 2011/12.
 Once the NRHP has been approved by the Minister of Health, it will be published within the Northland DHB website.